ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/boruto-naruto-next-generations/+deep-dive.md

 ---
-title: the sequel that shouldn't be
+title: should've been a slice-of-life
 ---

 ## flashback inception